 So, identified what err_ssl_version_or_cipher_mismatch is and what are the causes of the error.
 Now, let us turn to the options for solving it.

 If you need ways to fix err_ssl_version_or_cipher_mismatch, then we recommend doing one of the following things.

-1 Try to use a non-encrypted version of this site if there is one (the address of such a site begins with the http, not https).
+- Try to use a non-encrypted version of this site if there is one (the address of such a site begins with the HTTP, not https).
 In many cases, it can help.
-However, many modern browsers do not allow opening the unprotected website.
+However, many modern browsers do not allow the opening of the unprotected website.

 Note.
 This step includes old, unsafe protocols.
 If it does not scare you, you can use it at your own risk.

 - Open Chrome browser.

 - Click on the three dots that you see in the upper right corner.